-The DUALSHOCK 4 controller (DS4 for short), originally designed for Sony's PlayStation 4, was the first 3rd-party device to get official support in the Steam Controller Configurator.
-It shares certain features with the VSC that are lacking in the XInput standard (touchpad & gyroscope), while hewing to a more traditional twin-stick form factor that some players prefer.
+The Playstation 4 Controller*, originally designed for Sony's PlayStation 4, was the first 3rd-party device to get official Steam Input support.
+It shares certain features with the Steam Controller that are lacking in the XInput standard (touchpad & gyroscope), while hewing to a more traditional twin-stick form factor that some players prefer.

-The DUALSHOCK 4 has all the same physical features available to XInput controllers, as well as:
+The Playstation 4 Controller has all the same physical features available to XInput controllers, as well as:

 - A central touchpad